Archive

 People

 There’s no British accent, there’s more like a bunch of kind of similar accents, some easier to understand then others.
 People as a whole are polite and are quieter then in the USA; this is especially noticeable on public transportation.
 People dress the same as they do in the USA, they are not any more formal then we are.
 “Cheers” is used as the generic “have a nice day” or “thank you” substitute for ending conversations.
-One interesting demographic we noticed is that there is a very heavy Middle Eastern population in London specifically, a large number of women wearing Islamic style dress along with their male companions.
+One interesting demographic we noticed is that there is a very heavy Middle Eastern population valium low price in London specifically, a large number of women wearing Islamic style dress along with their male companions.
 London feels like a true world city, more so then even New York, there’s an impression that you are in an hub of world commerce and culture, everywhere you go you hear a ton of different languages being spoken.

 A lot more people smoke – it seems like the UK is where the USA was maybe 20 years ago when it comes to smoking; that is, a lot more people do it, and it is a bit harder to avoid the aroma of cigarettes even in areas that are ostensibly smoke-free